Finding the right UX design agency for your B2B mobile app can be confusing. Here are a few ways to make sure you pick the right one.

-With the advent of cloud technology platforms like AWS by Amazon, GCP by Google, or Azure from Microsoft, the infrastructure is a leveled play-field for every company, even the startups and SMBs.
+With the advent of cloud technology platforms like AWS by Amazon, GCP by Google, or Azure by Microsoft, the infrastructure is a leveled play-field for every company, even startups, and SMBs.
 They can launch new apps or scale them up rather easily compared to how it was a decade or two ago.
 So what differentiates one company from the other?
 How do you stand out in the crowd?

-Emotional design is about understanding your customer so well that your product not only solves a specific problem for them but also exceeds their expectations.
+Emotional design is about understanding your customer so well that your product solves a specific problem for them and exceeds their expectations.

 New and early-stage products

-Like Natalie Massenet said, “Never forget that you only have one opportunity to make a first impression – with investors, with customers, with PR, and with marketing.”
-The biggest question for the product manager of a new product is, what is the first step for getting my customers into the door.
-For example, how do I solve hurdles for them to start using the product right away without having to go through a convoluted sign-up process that every other application puts them through?
-Users dread signing up with new apps and remembering yet another user name and password.
-There is a negative emotion associated with the whole sign up process.
+Like Natalie Massenet said, "Never forget that you only have one opportunity to make a first impression - with investors, with customers, with PR, and with marketing."
+The biggest question for the product manager of a new product is, what is the first step for getting my customers into the door?
+For example, how do I solve hurdles for them to start using the product immediately without going through the convoluted sign-up process that every other application puts them through?
+Users dread signing up with new apps and remembering another username and password.
+There is a negative emotion associated with the whole sign-up process.

-Emotional design is also a UX strategy to use when you are losing customers to the competition.
-When you have an existing customer base, you can understand behavior based on the analytics.
+Emotional design is also a UX strategy when losing customers to the competition.
+You can understand behavior based on analytics when you have an existing customer base.
 You can also ask them directly using qualitative user research methods.
-What are their positive or negative emotions associated with your app?
+What are the positive or negative emotions associated with your app?
 What do they like about your competition?
 Analyzing that might provide a solution to retain those customers.
 Think about the launch of the iPhone SE.

 Growth stage products

-When app growth has fallen flat, the product becomes stagnant in terms of acquiring new customers or revenues.
-Product managers can think about engaging with customers at the emotional level and aligning that with business strategy to achieve the next level of growth.
+When app growth has fallen flat, the product becomes stagnant in acquiring new customers or revenues.
+Product managers can think about engaging with customers emotionally and aligning that with business strategy to achieve the next level of growth.
 Growth experimentation can target specific pain points of existing customers.
 It can also be a new product or service that can bring new customers that were not your target customers.
 Think about the launch of AWS as a platform service.

 The aesthetic usability effect

-Visual design is an essential part of the UX design, so designing something visually pleasing, demonstrates compelling storytelling for content; and uses color psychology for branding is the right step towards connecting with customers at an emotional level.
+Visual design is an essential part of UX design, so designing something visually pleasing, demonstrating compelling storytelling for content, and using color psychology for branding is the right step toward connecting with customers at an emotional level.

-Let’s take an example of Netflix, for instance.
-Netflix was able to implement many elements into its user experience over the time that exhibited emotional design.
-The interface provides more personalized options for users, gives users the ability to create customizable playlists, used color psychology to promote certain emotions and for branding, and reduced excessive amounts of components for users for ease of navigation.
+Let's take the example of Netflix, for instance.
+Over time, Netflix implemented many elements into its user experience that exhibited emotional design.
+The interface provides more personalized options for users, gives users the ability to create customizable playlists, uses color psychology to promote certain emotions and for branding, and reduces excessive amounts of components for users for ease of navigation.
 All these changes in Netflix have improved user experience and developed a positive emotional connection with its customers.

 Functional and attractive elements aesthetically drive more interest and engagement for customers.
-The aesthetic-usability effect– people perceive visually pleasing designs as being more comfortable to use.
+The aesthetic-usability affect- people perceive visually pleasing designs as more comfortable.
 Apps with minor usability issues are more likely to be forgiven if they demonstrate aesthetic qualities and attractive features that work well.

-One might ask how does the aesthetics of the user interface relate to solving business problems and addressing customers’ pain points?
+How does the user interface's aesthetics relate to solving business problems and addressing customers' pain points?
 For example, reducing support calls is one of the primary problems faced by many businesses.
-Clearer visuals that use the right color choices and contrast to promote an excellent visual hierarchy and reduces support calls.
+Clearer visuals that use the right color choices and contrast to promote an excellent visual hierarchy and reduce support calls.